bragerosberg/image-renamer-clip-trimmer/README.md

 # Full Description
 ### Image Renaming
-Enter the file `renameImage.ts` and navigate to the declared variables.
+Enter the file `renameImage.ts` and navigate to the declared variables on line 12 & 13.
 These are the variables, and their intended usage:
 - `fileYear`: What year are the files form (e.g. 2021)
 - `prefix`: What context is the file (e.g. June, Wedding, Christmas)

-Running the script would then update a list of unnamed images and convert them like below (as example):
+Running the script, `npm run rename`, would update a list of randomly named images and convert them into a more structured format (_see example below_):
 ```
 CEA_enNO808NO808&oq=uuidasd223.png --> Wedding_2021_0.png
 d&aqs=12312S/D..69i57j69i59l2j69.png --> Wedding_2021_1.png